arviz-devs/GSoD/2022/project_idea.md

 brought up Spanish bookstores selling the original English version of the book.

 ## About the project
-Given's ArviZ position position within the PPL ecosystem; some of the members of out team are also members of PPL development teams.
+Given's ArviZ position within the PPL ecosystem; some of the members of our team are also members of PPL development teams.
 We would like to create an open, collaborative, online and multi-language (in all its meanings!) educational resource about the Bayesian workflow.